SentientWaterCooler/macnotes/lore stuff/Higher Powers/Kasuth.md

 Subsections of the religion?
 One part believes that destruction reigns supreme over all, other part knows there is no destruction without life

 The Primordial Fire God.

+**

+Kasuth is other names r promethium, ignese, ixus, lot of I names, really into i names very angry little man not related to him, knows of him

+**